Talha-Tariq/poptions/README.md

 of the debit paid, that will trigger your position to close when it's reached in the simulation.
 Additionally, you will specify the 'closing days', which refers to the number of calendar days that will pass until you close the position (assuming the target profit wasn't reached to trigger the closing).

+**In simpler words:** the estimated POP from poptions refers to the probability of hitting a specified target profit within a specified number of calendar days.

-You have the ability to add MULTIPLE combinations of target profits and closing days!
+Poptions lets you add MULTIPLE combinations of target profits and closing days!

-The simulation also outputs an Average Days To Close (ADTC) number.
-This is the estimated average number of calendar days you will have to wait until you reach your target profit, assuming that the probability of profit ended up in your favor.
+Poptions also outputs an Average Days To Close (ADTC) number.
+This is the estimated average number of calendar days you will have to wait until you reach your target profit, **assuming that the POP ended up in your favor.**

+Poptions can also be used to evaluate existing trades (see below).

 *Disclaimer: poptions has not been vetted by any certified professional or expert.
 The calculations do not constitute investment advice.
 They are for educational purposes only.